OWASP/SSO_Project/README.md

 ### Docker Container

-You can use the `docker-compose.yml` file to start a production-ready environment via `docker-compose up --build`.
+You can use the `docker-compose.yml` file to start a production-ready environment via `docker-compose up -f docker-compose.yml -f docker-compose.test.yml --build`.

 In the future, all components will be available to be directly pulled from the registry.